JohnApollos/My-Portfolio/README.md

 This is a personal portfolio website showcasing my skills, projects, and background using only vanilla HTML and CSS.

-![Screenshot of the portfolio website](./screenshot.png) *(To add a screenshot, take a picture of your running website, name it `screenshot.png`, and place it in your project folder.)*
+![Screenshot of the portfolio website](./screenshot.png)

 ---